tsunami416604/azure-docs.hu-hu/articles/automation/automation-quickstart-create-runbook.md

 ## <a name="sign-in-to-azure"></a>Bejelentkezés az Azure-ba

-Jelentkezzen be az Azure https://portal.azure.com-ba.
+Jelentkezzen be az Azure-ba https://portal.azure.com .

 ## <a name="create-the-runbook"></a>A runbook létrehozása